syncfusion-content/winui-docs/winui/TreeView/Getting-Started.md

 In order to add control manually in XAML, do the below steps,

-1. Add the below required assembly references to the project,
-    * Syncfusion.Core.WinUI
-    * Syncfusion.TreeView.WinUI
-    * Syncfusion.GridCommon.WinUI
+1. Create new WinUI Project in Visual Studio to display TreeView with data objects.
+2. Install the `Syncfusion.TreeView.WinUI` NuGet packages.
-2. Import **Syncfusion.UI.Xaml.TreeView** in XAML Page.
+3. Import **Syncfusion.UI.Xaml.TreeView** in XAML Page.
-3. Declare `TreeView` control in XAML page.
+4. Declare `TreeView` control in XAML page.

 {% tabs %}
 {% highlight xaml %}